-Head of Investment with 14 years of experience in fine wine and wine investment
+Associate Director with 15 years of experience in fine wine and wine investment

 Contact: +44 (0) 2039 2545 28

-What was the best deal you have done so far?
+What is the best investment you have made so far?

 Seeing great potential in Italian wines, classic regions such as Tuscany and Piedmont.
-Having been a big fan for a number of years each, every new vintage I tasted I was impressed with more than previous.
-Classic wines of Italy such as Barolo and Brunello have a great history of making great wine.
 In the last two decades, these regions benefited from a lot of investment as well as well as global warming which means the quality of the wines have never been better in this part of the world.
 Seeing big improvements in quality, consistent high scores from wine critics and great history of these wines meant that demand will only rise for these wines.
 I bought my first bottle of 2010 Monfortino at £300 and it’s now worth circa £1000.